 Date to be confirmed

-Due to ongoing COVID-19 situation and after much consideration we have decided to suspend all sangha events until Easter at which time we will review the situation.
+Due to ongoing COVID-19 situation and after much consideration we have decided to suspend all sangha events until further notice.

 When the Buddha talked about the practice of right speech in one of his earliest teachings, he was very clear about what not to do: no lying, no divisive speech, no abusive speech, and no idle chatter.
 So is he telling us to be silent, or can we find a way to speak truthfully, inclusively, with gentleness and with integrity in every part of our daily lives?
 During these three days together, we will use the ground of silence to examine the ways that we speak and the ways that we listen, and we’ll explore how to construct the narrative of our own lives in a way that is expansive, kind and liberating.Djinn Gallagher